-- Information meeting on course selection - Wednesday 9 October at 15:15-17:00 in the Hörmander Lecture Hall.
-Student counsellors will present the courses in mathematics, mathematical statistics, numerical analysis and some other relevant subjects outside the mathematical disciplines given in the autumn semester of 2020.
+We will present the course offerings in mathematics, mathematical statistics, numerical analysis and some other relevant subjects outside the mathematical disciplines given in the spring semester of 2022.

 Contact the student counsellor or the director of studies if you need assistance with your application.
-Instructions for non-Swedish speakers on how to apply on antagning.se can be found here.
+Instructions for non-Swedish speakers on how to apply at antagning.se can be found here: Instructions how to apply.

-The autumn semester 2019 starts on Monday 2 September and ends on Sunday 19 January 2020.
-No classes are scheduled during the winter holiday, that is from 21 December 2019 to 6 January 2020.
+The autumn semester 2021 starts officially on Monday 30 August and ends on Sunday 16 January 2022.
+No classes are scheduled during the winter holidays, that is from 23 December 2021 to 6 January 2022.

 The literature lists for all courses offered in the autumn can be found below: